 On-the-Go: The Carrier Over the Stroller

-A lightweight compact stroller becomes genuinely valuable around four to six months, when your baby wants to face out and observe the world.
-The Babyzen YOYO2 and the UPPAbaby MINU V2 are the two most popular compact options for urban Canadian families — both fold small enough to fit in a coat closet or overhead bin.
+A compact stroller becomes genuinely useful around four to six months.
+The Babyzen YOYO2 and the UPPAbaby MINU V2 both fold small enough for a coat closet or overhead bin — top picks for urban Canadian families.

-For the car, the Canadian Paediatric Society recommends keeping children rear-facing until they outgrow their seat's limits, which is typically 18–22 kg depending on the model.
-The Chicco KeyFit 35 and the Graco SnugRide SnugFit 35 are consistently among the top-reviewed infant seats for Canadian families and are available at The Bay and well-stocked baby retailers across the country.
+For the car, the Canadian Paediatric Society recommends rear-facing until children outgrow their seat's weight limit — typically 18–22 kg depending on the model.
+The Chicco KeyFit 35 and the Graco SnugRide SnugFit 35 are consistently top-rated infant seats available at The Bay and major baby retailers.
+(See also: Car Seat Registry Guide: What to Register For and Transport Canada Rules.)

-Even the most intentional minimalist discovers a few things they'd have registered for if they'd known.
-These come up again and again:
+Even the most intentional minimalists discover a few gaps.
+These come up repeatedly:

 **A structured diaper bag.** A shapeless tote becomes a chaos pit within two weeks.
-The Skip Hop Forma (around $80 CAD on Amazon.ca) and the Freshly Picked City Tote are the two best-reviewed structured options available in Canada — both have dedicated changing pad pockets and wipe-clean interiors.
+The Skip Hop Forma (~$80 CAD on Amazon.ca) and the Freshly Picked City Tote both have dedicated changing pad pockets and wipe-clean interiors.

-**A video baby monitor.** The moment your baby moves to their own room — even briefly — the peace of mind is immediate.
-Audio-only monitors leave too much to imagination; video monitors let you actually see what's happening.
-The Infant Optics DXR-8 Pro and the Nanit Pro are both popular with Canadian parents.
+**A video baby monitor.** Audio-only leaves too much to imagination.
+The Infant Optics DXR-8 Pro and the Nanit Pro are popular with Canadian parents once babies move to their own room.

-**Muslin swaddle blankets.** Large muslins are genuinely multi-use: swaddle, nursing cover, change mat, sun shade, emergency burp cloth.
-The Aden + Anais Dream Blankets and the HALO SleepSack Swaddle are both widely available in Canada through Well.ca and Amazon.ca.
+**Muslin swaddle blankets.** Large muslins pull triple duty: swaddle, nursing cover, sun shade, emergency burp cloth.
+Aden + Anais Dream Blankets and HALO SleepSack Swaddles are both available through Well.ca and Amazon.ca.

 Frequently Asked Questions